Reacting To A Cease & Desist Claim: Should You Go Public?

-However for those not accustomed to receiving these letters, most have the effect of coming across as very threatening.
-They often warn of serious consequences for failing to agree a set of terms which the writer of the letter is demanding in order to resolve the matter without them taking further action.
-In short the receipt of such a letter often comes as a shock.
+For those not accustomed to receiving these letters, most have the effect of coming across as very threatening.
+They often warn of serious consequences for failing to agree on a set of terms which the writer of the letter is demanding in order to resolve the matter without them taking further action.
+In short, the receipt of such a letter often comes as a shock.

 Lawyers can also advise you on how and when to go public with any dispute.
 In our social media savvy world it is now more common than ever before for your customers to learn about these tussles online.
 A small business may consider this an effective strategy to gain sympathy or engage customers in discussion.
 You may believe that going public may pressure your opponent into dropping the matter.
 While social media has a place, it should be used wisely.
 Publishing your dispute does not necessarily make achieving a commercial solution easier.
 It can depend on the strength of your case.
 If you are not on good ground it can make things a lot worse.

-At the end of the day there is no one correct response to the receipt of a cease and desist letter.
+At the end of the day, there is no one correct response to the receipt of a cease and desist letter.
 It depends ultimately on what you want to achieve.
-Responding to a cease and desist letter is therefore an art and it pays to take advice from lawyers with experience to make sure you get it right.
+It pays to take advice from lawyers with the experience to make sure you get it right.